spiral/docs/extension/dotenv.md

 Default application skeleton includes the ability to read ENV values from `.env` file located in the root of the project.

 ## Configuration
-To install Dotenv extension in non default application skeleton:
+To install Dotenv extension in non-default application skeleton:

 ```bash
 $ composer require spiral/dotenv-bridge